musket-eer/musket-eer.github.io/index.md

 ## 👋 About Me
 I'm a **passionate software engineer** with experience across the **entire** software development lifecycle.
 From coursework to internships to personal projects—I've done it all.
 Some of these projects?
 They exist **purely** so this portfolio has something to show off.

-I love **automation, AI, and building tools** that actually solve problems (or at least make life interesting).
+I love **automation, AI, and building tools** that solve problems (or at least make life interesting).
 If it can be coded, optimized, or hacked into existence, I’m probably working on it.

 ---